zhousarah/azure-compute-docs/articles/virtual-machines/managed-disks-overview.md

 ### Temporary disk

 Most VMs contain a temporary disk, which is not a managed disk.
 The temporary disk provides short-term storage for applications and processes.
-It's intended to store only data such as page files, swap files, or SQL Server tempdb files.
+It's intended for storing only data such as page files, swap files, or SQL Server tempdb files.

 Data on the temporary disk might be lost during a [maintenance event](./understand-vm-reboots.md), when you [redeploy a VM](/troubleshoot/azure/virtual-machines/redeploy-to-new-node-windows?toc=%2fazure%2fvirtual-machines%2fwindows%2ftoc.json), or when you stop the VM.
 During a successful standard reboot of the VM, data on the temporary disk persists.
 For more information about VMs without temporary disks, see [Azure VM sizes with no local temporary disk](azure-vms-no-temp-disk.yml).

 On Azure Linux VMs, the temporary disk is typically */dev/sdb*.
 On Windows VMs, the temporary disk is drive D by default.
 The temporary disk is not encrypted unless:

-- For server-side encryption, you enable encryption at the host
+- For server-side encryption, you enable encryption at the host.
 - For Azure Disk Encryption, you set the `VolumeType` parameter to [All](./windows/disk-encryption-windows.md#enable-encryption-on-a-newly-added-data-disk) on Windows or [EncryptFormatAll](./linux/disk-encryption-linux.md#use-encryptformatall-feature-for-data-disks-on-linux-vms) on Linux.

 ## Managed disk snapshots